Oura Ring vs. Helio Ring — which smart ring wins?

 (Image credit: Dan Bracaglia/Tom's Guide)

-Sleep data is comprehensive with Oura and Amazfit, with details on overall quality, breathing, sleep stages — including REM insights — and resting heart rate.
+Sleep data is comprehensive with Oura and Amazfit, with details on overall quality, breathing, sleep stages — including REM and deep sleep insights — and resting heart rate.
 Insights are arranged in easily digestible graphs and tables within either's respective app.
 You also get a daily readiness and sleep score from either ring, as well as workout recovery time recommendations.

 Menstrual cycle tracking on the Oura Ring Gen 3 is a standout feature.
-The Skin temperature sensor provides period predictions, while data from the ring plays nice with the popular birth control app, Natural Cycles, to keep users informed of their fertility status.
+The Skin temperature sensor helps provide period predictions, while data from the ring plays nice with the popular birth control app, Natural Cycles, to keep users informed of their fertility status.
 The tech is so accurate, that it knew our fitness editor was pregnant before she did.

 The Helio Ring also promises menstrual cycle tracking, along with period prediction but presently, the data can't be used in conjunction with other women's health apps.

-Winner: Oura Ring Gen 3 — the Oura Ring is a third-generation product that's proven itself to be a capable and reliable holistic tracker for thousands of folks.
+Winner: Oura Ring Gen 3 — the Oura Ring is a third-generation product proven to be a capable and reliable holistic tracker for thousands of folks.
 While first impressions of the Helio Ring and its accuracy are positive, further assessment is needed.
 Also, the Helio Ring doesn't support data integration with other popular wellness apps, like Natural Cycles.

 Oura Ring vs. Helio Ring: which one wins?